Prosecutor: Illinois cop was disarmed, killed with own gun

 Sullivan and Harris are charged with fatally shooting Rittmanic, 49, and critically wounding Bailey, 27.
 Sullivan, who was arrested in Indiana, is fighting extradition to Illinois.

+The Bradley Police Department said Rittmanic was a 21-year law enforcement veteran who served as an Iroqouis County deputy before she joined the Bradley department in 2007.

+Rittmanic was a published poet, amateur photographer and film producer for family, police and community events, the department said.
+She met her wife, with whom she was an avid dog rescuer, in 1999, and they were married in 2011.

-Rowe said his office will seek life sentneces on the state charges, and he has asked the Justice Department to review the case with the intention of pursuing federal death penalty charges.
+Rowe said his office will seek life sentences on the state charges.
+He has asked the Justice Department to review the case with the intention of pursuing federal death penalty charges.
 Illinois is not a death penalty state.

 Rowe said in a news release that there is "recent precedent" for pursuing the federal death penalty for the murder of a law enforcement officer and also precedent for pursuing it in "non-death penalty states."